gagern/emflac/README.md

 The file [`useWorker.html`][useWorker] demonstrates how the codec can be used from within a browser.
+You can also visit https://gagern.github.io/emflac/ to see this in action without installing anything (apart from a decent and recent browser).

 The worker expects messages of the form

 ```js